 DESCRIPTION OF ITEM(S).
 List a description of each separate debt owed by you (and/or your spouse, if this is a petition for dissolution of marriage).
 LIST ONLY LAST 4 DIGITS OF ACCOUNT NUMBERS.
-Check the line next to any debt(s) for which you believe you should be Nonmarital (check correct column)
+Check the line next to any debt(s) for which you believe you should be responsible.
+Nonmarital (check correct column)

-the line next to any debt(s) for which you believe you should be responsible. husband wife
+husband wife

 Mortgages on real estate: First mortgage on home \$

 Second mortgage on home

 Other mortgages

 Auto loans

 Charge/credit card accounts

 Other

 Check here if additional pages are attached.

 Total Debts (add next column) \$